harrisson-li/smart_ec/python/ectools/doc/source/index.rst

 Looking for Help?
 -----------------
-If you have any issue or feedback on it, please contact EFEC QA team by email, or find Toby Qin on Skype.
+If you have any issue or feedback, please contact EFEC QA Team<ec_qa@ef.com>, or find Toby Qin on Skype.